Sai-Geeta-Acharya/DMDD_DineEase/README.md

 - Hasini Muvva
 - Kurapati Saihimaja Chowdary

-## New Functions and Procedures
+## Functions and Procedures

-The following new functions and procedures have been added to the project:
+##Functions

-- `PlaceOrderForFood`: This function allows customers to place orders for food items by specifying the item names and quantities.
+PlaceOrderForFood: Allows customers to place orders for food items by specifying the item names and quantities.
+CalculateTotalAmountDue: Calculates the total amount due and itemized costs for a given order.
+ProcessPayment: Processes payments for orders, updating payment information in the Payments table and the status of the order in the Orders table.

+##Procedures
+UpdateOrderStatus: Updates the status of an order in the 'Orders' table to indicate that it has been provided to the kitchen crew.
+PrepareDishesForOrder: Prepares dishes for an order by updating inventory and order status.
+CancelOrder: Updates the status of an order in the 'Orders' table to indicate that it has been cancelled.
-- `UpdateOrderStatus`: This procedure updates the status of an order in the 'Orders' table to indicate that it has been provided to the kitchen crew.
+TrackOrderProgress: Updates the status of an order in the 'Orders' table to indicate that it has been provided to the kitchen crew.